The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 - In the Home Menu, click Analytics, then click Sales.

 - Click the drop-down menus at the top of the panel to filter results by date range and sales channel.
 Data is available starting from when you created your site.
+The channels include:

 - Online - Displays sales made through your online store.